jb-1980/vitest-environment-mongodb/README.md

 - `mongoUrlEnvName` (string): The name of the environment variable that will contain the MongoDB connection string.
 Default is `MONGO_CONNECTION_STRING`.
 - `replicaSet` (boolean): Whether to use a replica set.
 Default is `false`.
-  And any other options that are supported by `mongodb-memory-server` package.
+- `serverOptions` (MongoMemoryServerOpts | MongoMemoryReplSetOpts): An options object that will passed through to the `mongodb-memory-server` package.
+Be sure to use the options for the server type you are using, either `MongoMemoryReplSetOpts` when `replicaSet=true` or `MongoMemoryServerOpts` for `replicaSet=false`.